 Each year during Founders Week, a special memorial Mass is held in honor of Frank J. Lewis and his family, as well as the University’s other founders.
 It is also at this Mass that the University Community remembers faculty, staff, students, and other friends of the University who have passed away in the last year.

 In the year 1679, shortly after his ordination to the priesthood, De La Salle began a new educational work in his city of birth, Rheims, France, where he opened a school for poor children.
-The education was practical and directed toward bringing Christian values into the workplace.

 He opened other schools and brought his co-workers together as a religious congregation, known as the Brothers of the Christian Schools (the De La Salle Christian Brothers).
 The work of the Christian Schools flourished under his guidance and continues today through the educational efforts of the Christian Brothers and their dedicated partners in the Lasallian schools.